|

 saw a single island native, male or female, mammal or reptile in the months I lived there.

 The rats were immigrant stowaways from our supply ships.
+Our forces had landed on Morotai the

 15th of September 1944, and established a major air base.
 The island was the last stepping